shaochenlei/logworker/README.md

 ## Getting Started
 A collection of logs have already been included in /var/log/httpd
-If you want to generate by yourself, you can run the following scripts.
+If you want to generate logs by yourself, you can run the following scripts.
 Notice that you need to install relative modules first by running yarn or npm install
 ```
 yarn
 node ./src/logGenerator.js